 Add a new policy rule that is executed either or queries or answers, depending on the postrule parameter.
-You can then use the returned rule description to get information and unique identifier for the rule, as well as policy.del(id)
+You can then use the returned rule description to get information and unique identifier for the rule, as well as match count.